-Each student is required to take 24 weeks of off-campus activity in the pursuit of architectural practice experience; the preferred activity being to work for a single period of 24 weeks under the supervision of a registered architect.
+ARCH6904 Practical Experience Staff Contact: School Office CP0 Prerequisite: ARCH6101 the preferred activity being to work for a single period of 24 weeks under the supervision of a registered architect.
 This activity may be started after the successful completion of Year 1 studies and completed before enrolling in Studio 6 of the Bachelor of Architecture course.
 The minimum single period of approved activity shall be eight weeks which must be taken outside of session such as during the summer breaks.
 Students undertaking this activity during session shall not be enrolled in any other subjects.